Skip to content

 • Look into loans: If needed, applying for a loan is always a possibility.
 The Canadian federal and provincial governments offer student loans, which can be used to cover tuition, books, educational supplies, living expenses, and more.
 Getting a line of credit or a personal loan can also help bridge any savings gaps.
 Many financial institutions also offer student banking packages that can help your child manage their own finances, taking the first step towards financial independence.

-Book an appointment with a Coast Capital financial adviser to discuss the best education funding options for your situation.
+Book an appointment with a Coast Capital financial advisor to discuss the best education funding options for your situation.

 Talk to a Financial Planner today